![]() Category:

 to:

-The NYS Court of Claims Act requires filing of a claim or notice of intention to file a claim against the State of New York within 90 days after the incident.
-Since time limitations on filing and notice are strictly construed, prompt investigation and processing are essential.
-Claimants should be notified as soon as possible if a decision is made not to use the small claims procedure.
+In accordance with the NYS Court of Claims Act filing of a claim or notice of intention to file a claim against the State of New York must be filed within 90 days after the incident therefore, prompt investigation and processing are essential.
+Claimants must be notified as soon as possible if use of the small claims procedure is not appropriate and/or, if the claim is denied.

 Guidelines for the Use of Small Claim Procedures